 Crunchbase’s Bulk Export CSV updates every 24 hours each morning.
 The platform dashboard refreshes daily.
 However, seed-stage and stealth rounds may not appear for weeks or months after closing, as Crunchbase relies partly on self-reported data and public filings that lag at earlier stages.

-How long does it take for funding rounds to appear in databases?
+How long does it take for funding rounds to appear in a repository?

-For publicly announced rounds (Series A and above), most major databases reflect the data within 1-7 days.
-Bot Memo’s median is 3-5 days.
+For publicly announced rounds (Series A and above), most major repositories reflect the data within 1-7 days.
+Bot Memo’s median is about a week.
 Crunchbase can be same-day for high-profile rounds.
 PitchBook’s analyst-verified entries take 3-14 days.
 Seed rounds and stealth-mode companies can take weeks to months across all platforms.

-Why are some startup databases faster than others?
+Why are some startup repositories faster than others?

 Speed depends on the pipeline architecture.
-Fully automated systems (web crawlers + AI filtering) ingest faster but may sacrifice accuracy.
+Fully automated systems ingest faster but may sacrifice accuracy.
 Analyst-verified systems (PitchBook’s primary research team, for example, contacts deal participants directly) are slower but catch errors and add nonpublic data.
-The tradeoff between speed and verification depth is the core architectural decision every startup database makes.
+The tradeoff between speed and verification depth is the core decision every startup repository makes.

 What is data freshness in startup intelligence?

-Data freshness is the total elapsed time from a funding event occurring to that data being queryable in a database.
-It encompasses four stages: announcement delay (company to press), ingestion delay (press to raw data), processing delay (raw to clean and classified), and publication delay (clean to user-accessible).
-A database with 24-hour ingestion but weekly publication has 7-day freshness, not 1-day.
+Data freshness is the total elapsed time from a funding event occurring to that data being queryable in a repository.
+It encompasses four stages: announcement delay (company to public), ingestion delay (public to raw data), processing delay (raw to clean and classified), and publication delay (clean to user-accessible).
+A repository with 24-hour ingestion but weekly publication has 7-day freshness, not 1-day.

-What is the typical delay from press release to database entry?
+What is the typical delay from a public round to a repository entry?

-For automated platforms, the press-release-to-database delay ranges from hours (Crunchbase, Harmonic) to 3-5 days (Bot Memo, which adds classification and deduplication).
+For automated platforms, the delay ranges from hours (Crunchbase, Harmonic) to about a week (Bot Memo, which adds verification and classification).
 For analyst-verified platforms like PitchBook, the delay ranges from days to weeks depending on deal complexity.
 The Crunchbase methodology team notes that data lags are most pronounced at seed stage, where rounds may surface months after closing.

 How does PitchBook collect its data?